playframework/playframework/documentation/manual/working/commonGuide/server/AkkaHttpServer.md

 There are a variety of options that can be configured for the Akka HTTP server.
 These are given in the [[documentation on configuring Akka HTTP|SettingsAkkaHttp]].

-## HTTP/2 support (experimental)
+## HTTP/2 support (incubating)

 Play's Akka HTTP server also supports HTTP/2.
-This feature is labeled "experimental" because the API may change in the future, and it has not been thoroughly tested in the wild.
+This feature is labeled "incubating" because the API may change in the future, and it has not been thoroughly tested in the wild.
 However, if you'd like to help Play improve please do test out HTTP/2 support and give us feedback about your experience.

 You also should [[Configure HTTPS|ConfiguringHttps]] on your server before enabling HTTP/2.
 In general, browsers require TLS to work with HTTP/2, and Play's Akka HTTP server uses ALPN (a TLS extension) to negotiate the protocol with clients that support it.